DS-100/fa23/syllabus.md

 You can make a late submission after the on-time deadline and up to the end of the grace period. **These late submissions are not penalized, but do not earn 3% the on-time bonus.** You do not need to explicitly contact staff about late submissions; just submit directly to Gradescope within the listed grace period.

 **Submissions are not accepted beyond the grace period.
 The grace period is strictly enforced.** We recommend thinking of the grace period as a backup, in case something unexpected comes up when aiming for the on-time deadline.
 As a result, getting an extension beyond the grace period will generally not be granted, except in rare, extraordinary emergencies (see the [Extenuating Circumstances](#extenuating-circumstances) section).
+The grace period is also intended to account for unexpected circumstances such as DataHub issues, so we will not be granting extensions if you fail to communicate any datahub issues before the grace period begins.

 All official communication will refer to the on-time deadline as the expected dates that you will submit assignments.